thebaumlaboratory/PlasmoCount/README.md

 #### Development

 If you would like to work on the user interface, you can start the React development server with `yarn start`.
 You can then navigate to [port 3000](http://localhost:3000) to track your file changes in the development environment.

+Please note that in this local version, all form inputs except for the uploaded files are disabled.

 For questions or more information, please contact [the Baum lab](https://baumlab.com).